|

 We pay no attention

-whatever to the “horse races,” which political party won this or that
+whatever to the “horse races,” which political party is winning or won this or that

 race over the last few years or decades and why.
 Political parties are scarcely